 If you have an application that uses UDP communication for transactions and it’s important to minimize latency, there are some related registry entries you can use to configure a range of ports to be excluded from port the base filtering engine.
 This will improve both the latency and increase your throughput.
 However, changes to the registry should be limited to experienced administrators.
 Additionally, this work around excludes ports from being secured by the firewall.
 See the article reference below for more information.

-For Windows 2012 and Windows 2008, you will need to install a Hotfix first.
+For Windows Server 2012 and Windows Server 2008, you will need to install a Hotfix first.
 You can reference this KB article: Datagram loss when you run a multicast receiver application in Windows 8 and in Windows Server 2012

 Update Network Drivers